What to do in Lanzarote: the best things to see and do

 Other activities to do in Lanzarote

-If it tempts you, I invite you to read my story about diving in Lanzarote.
+If the experience appeals to you, read my account of diving in Lanzarote.

 Cueva de los Verdes

-To get there, you just have to take the ferry from Orzola, in the north of Lanzarote.
-The crossing takes about twenty minutes and drops you off in Caleta de Sebo, the main town on La Graciosa.
-And then, total change of scenery: white houses and sandy streets.
-I thought I’d tour the island by bike, but in the end we did a 4×4 safari tour with a local.
-It was super interesting to talk with him and be sure to discover all the must-see spots like:
+To get there, take the ferry from Órzola in northern Lanzarote.
+The crossing takes about 25 minutes and arrives in Caleta de Sebo, the island’s main village.
+From there, the change of scenery is immediate, with white houses and sandy streets.
+I initially planned to explore by bicycle, but we eventually chose a 4×4 tour with a local driver.
+Speaking with him was fascinating and helped us reach the island’s main sights, including:

 - Playa Amarilla, with its golden cliffs,